MalihehIzadi/ml4se/pages/discussion-template.md

 * Read your selected paper carefully, and discuss it within your group to help each other get a good grasp of the problem, method, and results.
 * Prepare a presentation to present the paper in the classroom.
 * Compile a list of questions and discussion points before the presentation.
-* Share the presentation, discussion points, and questions with your TAs and lecturers using your Mattermost group channel (each group has its own channel).
+* **One working day before your presentation**, share the presentation, discussion points, and questions with your TAs and lecturers using your Mattermost group channel (each group has its own channel).
 They will provide you with feedback if needed.
 * At your will, choose one of your teammates as the _moderator_ whose task is to manage the flow of discussion.
 * At your will, choose another teammate as a _transcriber_ who can take notes of the discussion.